MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 If name is null, the diagnostic would be: `'name' evaluated to null. [welcome] Error occurred when evaluating '- hi ${name}'.`

-Otherwise, if strict is not set, or set to false, a compatible result will be given.
-The above sample would get the result "hi null"
+If the strict is set to false or not set, a compatible result will be given.
+The above sample would produce *hi null*.

 ## Additional Resources